-If this Form is a post effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. o
+If this Form is a post effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering, o

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated f
+See the definitions of "large accelerated filer," "accelerated filer, and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-Large accelerated filer o Accelerated filer o
+Large accelerated filer o

+Accelerated filer o

-Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company \boxtimes
+$Non\mbox{-accelerated filer o} \\ (Do not check if a smaller reporting company)$

+Smaller reporting company $\boxtimes$